KevinWMatthews/blog_jekyll/_drafts/function-pointers-in-c.md

 int (*function_pointer)(char parameter)
 ```

-The mechanism is simple: wrap the function name in parenthesis, then add a star
+The mechanism is simple: wrap the function name in parentheses, then add a star
-inside the parenthesis to create a pointer.
+inside the parentheses to create a pointer.

 ### In Declarations